open-science-uppsala/open_science_uppsala/docs/content/activities.md

 ![Annotated map of USB and how to find Konferensrummet](pics/usb_konferensrummet.png)

 > The ground floor of Uppsala Stadsbibliotek.
-We are in the room called 'Studion'
+We are in the room called 'Konferensrummet'